 Late plantings that fail are usually not killed by cold temperatures but rather desiccation.
-The freezing and thawing of soils heave poorly rooted grass plants out of the ground, where then dry and die.
-Keeping plants watered will help maximize root growth before freezing weather arrives.
+The freezing and thawing of soils heave poorly rooted grass plants out of the ground, where then dry out and die.
+Keep plants well watered to help maximize root growth before freezing weather arrives.